samuelroland/dme/docs/paradigm-implementation-report.typ

   caption: [Preview of DME's README with DME itself], ) <fig-preview-readme>

 The preview doesn't refresh by itself for now, but if the underlying file changed, you can press `r` to reload the preview manually.
+We don't have colors on these Bash commands yet, because the support for Bash highlighting is not installed.

+Just press `Ctrl+g`, it open this page:

+#figure(
+  image("imgs/grammars-management.png", width: 60%),
+  caption: [],
+) <fig-grammars-management>

+And click `Install` on the row with `bash`.
+If it works, it will show `Installed` once it's done.
+You can also delete it afterwards.
+Hit `Escape` or click on the `Close` button to go back to the previous page.
+Hit `r` to reload the preview and here

+#figure(
+  image("imgs/preview-readme-colors.png", width: 60%),
+  caption: [],
+) <fig-preview-readme-colors>

 The code is now better highlighted, because we used a more advanced highlighting system called Tree-Sitter.